KleoPetroff/javascript-design-patterns/README.md

 ## Why are they important

-- parents are proven solutions.
+- patterns are proven solutions.
 They provide solid approach to solving a particular problem.
 - patterns can be easily reused.
 - patterns can be expressive